gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Change the GCC toolchain to:
     - Don't use any shared library flags (`-shared`, `-fPIC`) when compiling source files for a static library.
     - Use `ar` to assemble the static library.
 - Update the user guide to reflect the fact that static libraries can be built.
+Include a stand-alone sample that demonstrates how to build a library.

 ## User visible changes